hemabhravee/Numerical-Methods-Lab/CONTRIBUTING.md

 Try to comment while writing the code so that others can find it easy to understand the method used for solving a particular problem.

+*Note* Please refer to the guides and the `README.md` before making contributions.